 - Immediate dentures

 Our dentist will be able to help you understand the different types of dentures available so you can make the best decision for your smile.
-At Precision Dentistry, our Bloomfield Hills dentist understand that it takes time to get used to wearing dentures, which is why we make sure you have all the facts you need to select the right type of oral appliance.
+At Bloomfield Hills Dental Group, our Bloomfield Hills dentist understand that it takes time to get used to wearing dentures, which is why we make sure you have all the facts you need to select the right type of oral appliance.

 - Complete Dentures